kjanparvari/my-github/README.md

 This project was developed as part of the **Internet Engineering course** at **Amirkabir University of Technology (AUT)**.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the AUT License.